-In general, this pattern increases the visibility of the system and gives a glimpse of how their documentation page might look like before even creating it.
-This pattern also ensures correctness and encourages users to pick meaningful names instead of false or placeholder names.
+In general, this solution increases the visibility of the system and gives a glimpse of how their documentation page might look like before even creating it.
+This solution also ensures correctness and encourages users to pick meaningful names instead of false or placeholder names.

 Click the heart to save to your favorites